RMR Cold Weather Test

 A duty pistol worn outside the clothing cools or warms to about the temperature of the environment it’s in.
 That could be cold (like when I was on a PD in Wyoming) or hot (like when I was in Saudi and Kuwait).
 It could be humid (like when I was an agent in South Texas) or arid (like when I’ve worked in Arizona, Colorado, Wyoming, and West Texas).

 A pistol worn concealed will be somewhere between the ambient temperature and 97 degrees, the approximate outside temperature of your body, and perhaps a little moist or sweaty.
-When I had strapped it on, Lt Traxler had visible condensation on the side of the slide, from spending the night in the freezing RV.
+When I had strapped it on, Lt Traxler had visible condensation on the side of the slide, from spending the night in the freezing RV with several of us snoring around it.
 Before this test, the RMR (and Glock) had been in a kydex holster (a Detroit Metro, if you’re curious) underneath a few layers of cotton, fleece, and nylon jacket for a few hours, so it was warmer than the outside air.

 Most of our first-world lives are spent inside, or at worst, in an air-conditioned / heated vehicle.